≡ Menu

 Fortunately…

-Not all cases of Scleroderma will “severe,” and in those cases that do, there are a variety of different therapeutic techniques that one can pursue that can help minimize the severity of one’s symptoms as well as slow down the progression of this chronic disease.
+Not all cases of Scleroderma will be “severe.”
+In those that do, various therapeutic techniques can help minimize the severity of one’s symptoms and slow down the progression of this chronic disease.

 First…